xangma/ML_RF/README.md

 3/7/16
 - Added run_sciama.py.
 This so far creates a folder structure, copies up the code, and submits it to sciama.
 It needs to be iterated to submit multiple jobs.

+2/7/16
+- Added 'double_sub_run' in settings.
+If set to do CLASS separation (star/gal/QSO), this function then uses the predicted results of the CLASS run, appends them to the training data, then tries to predict subclass.
+Don't really know how useful this will be, but it's fun to include it.
+Shall investigate further when pipeline to sciama is finished.

 30/6/16
  - Added pyspark functionality.
 Upon running this on an HPC cluster, I saw that sharing resources across nodes is difficult.
 Pyspark allows this to happen.
 Unfortunately, there is no way (none that I could see anyway in the current code), of assessing feature importances.
 It is for this reason I will be pausing development of the pyspark section of the code ... the other option would be to code it myself.
 I feel this wouldn't be the best use of my time, considering others on the pyspark team seem to be working on this.